johanley/pei-daylight-saving-time/README.md

 I know of two inaccuracies in this article.
 He mentions ADT during WWII, but neglects to mention it during WWI (1918, 1919).

-It could be seen as misleading to state that 1960 was the turning point.
+Also, it could be seen as misleading to state that 1960 was the turning point.
 It's true that 1960 had ADT, but 1961 and 1962 did not, since there are no related orders-in-council for those years.
 The modern, unbroken series of years with ADT actually started in 1963.

-### The Guardian
+### The Charlottetown Guardian Newspaper
 https://islandnewspapers.ca/islandora/object/guardian%3A19630411-001
 https://islandnewspapers.ca/islandora/search/%22time%20uniformity%22?type=dismax